ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/supersonic-oasis-movie-prize.markdown

   \ is here to get you there.
 So if you are an Oasis fan, get yourself and a friend\
   \ to complete the form below and you could see the Gallagher brothers on the big\
   \ screen! \r\n\r\n<p>Good luck!</p>"
-entry-title: "Win 2 tickets to the incredible British music documentary, Supersonic!"
+entry-title: "Win 2 tickets to the greatest British music documentary, Supersonic!"
 entry-content: "<p>Win 2 tickets to see Supersonic, the greatest documentary of the\
   \ Oasis band.</p> <p> Enter the draw by completing the form below before 14:00pm\
   \ on 01/03/2018.</p>"
 has-winner: false
-prize-description: "Win 2 tickets to the incredible British music documentary, Supersonic!"
+prize-description: "Win 2 tickets to the greatest British music documentary, Supersonic!"
 ---